bentoml/BentoML/docs/source/frameworks/keras.rst

 Compatibility
 -------------

-BentoML requires TensorFlow version **2.7.3** or higher to be installed.
+BentoML requires TensorFlow version **2.9.0** or higher to be installed.
+In addition, BentoML is also validated to work with keras version 2.9.0 or higher.

 Saving a Keras Model
 --------------------